-- that shortlisted candidates (not others para 215 should be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children. - Advice: maybe helpful to include examples or reference list in KCSIE Para 215 - that applicants should be asked to sign a declaration confirming the information they have provided is true and that approach where the signature is electronic Para 217 - the purpose and implications of the self-declaration Para 218 - how candidates are shortlisted by at least two people who will consider/look for any inconsistencies, gaps in employment and reasons given for them and all potential concerns Para 219 - consider carrying out an online search (of shortlisted candidates) as part of due diligence to help identify any incidents or issues that have happened, and are publicly available online, the school may explore any issues or concerns with the applicant at interview.
-Para 220
+- that shortlisted candidates (not others para 216 should be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children. - Advice: maybe helpful to include examples or reference list in KCSIE Para 217 - that applicants should be asked to sign a declaration confirming the information they have provided is true and that approach where the signature is electronic Para 218 - the purpose and implications of the self-declaration Para 219 - how candidates are shortlisted by at least two people who will consider/look for any inconsistencies, gaps in employment and reasons given for them and all potential concerns Para 220 consider conducting online searches (of shortlisted candidates) as part of due diligence - to help identify any incidents or issues that have happened, and are publicly available online, the school may explore any issues or concerns with the applicant at interview.
+Para 221

-Employment history and references Para 221-223 Policy should state:
+Employment history and references Para 222-224

-- The importance of references in the recruitment process and that information from references will be used to confirm whether they are satisfied with the applicant's suitability to work with children Para 221 - account is taken of the advice on gaining, checking, verifying and using points listed in Para 222 - that references will be asked of current or last employer, and where possible from the employer where the applicant last worked with children - the source of the reference will be verified, and that the person completing the reference is in a senior role - information on the application form will be compared with that in the reference and any discrepancies taken up with the candidate - establish the reason for the candidate leaving their current or most recent post
+Policy should state:

-- make clear that appointments will not be confirmed until all refences are in place/ issues resolved.
-Para 203
+- The importance of references in the recruitment process and that information from references will be used to confirm whether they are satisfied with the applicant's suitability to work with children Para 222 - account is taken of the advice on gaining, checking, verifying and using points listed in Para 223 - that references will be asked of current or last employer, and where possible from the employer where the applicant last worked with children - the source of the reference will be verified, and that the person completing the reference is in a senior role - information on the application form will be compared with that in the reference and any discrepancies taken up with the candidate - establish the reason for the candidate leaving their current or most recent post - make clear that appointments will not be confirmed until all refences are in place/ issues resolved.
+Para 204

-Selection Para 224-228
+Selection Para 225-229